PapenfussLab/gridss/Readme.md

 It is recommended to run gridss with max heap memory of 8GB + 2GB per worker thread.
 For example, with 4 worker threads, it is recommended to run gridss with is -Xmx16g.
-Note that if a BED blacklist file excluding problematic centromeric and telomeric sequences (the ENCODE DAC blacklist is recommended when aligning against hg19), additional memory is recommended.
+Note that if a BED blacklist file excluding problematic centromeric and telomeric sequences is not used, additional memory is recommended.
+The [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended when aligning against hg19.

 ## Parameters